 The aloe smells a bit like cucumber and the blueberry smells fruity.
 The green tea is subtle.
 But the deep sea water and snail smell like fake perfume.
 I don’t like the smell but you might be into it.
 Try them all!

 The aloe and green tea are super cooling; the deep sea is hydrating and the snail is wonderful.

-Get the 12 pack which gives you two of everything, including the propolis mask.
+Get the 12 pack which gives you two of everything.
 You won’t regret it!